-Your arctic expedition begins in Ottawa.
-Explore Canada’s capital city on your own before spending the night at your well-appointed hotel.
+Your Arctic expedition begins in Toronto.
+Explore this vibrant city on your own before spending the night at your well-appointed hotel.

 This morning, board your charter flight to Resolute.
-Upon arrival, you’ll have a chance to walk around this small arctic town before enjoying your first of many Zodiac cruises as you’re transferred to your ship.
+Upon arrival, you’ll have a chance to walk around this small Arctic town before enjoying your first of many Zodiac cruises as you’re transferred to your ship.

 Named after explorer Frederick William Beechey, of the Royal Navy, Beechey Island is a Canadian National Historic Site.
 It’s an important stop on our voyage, as this is the final resting place of three members of Sir John Franklin’s ill-fated 1845–46 expedition to find the Northwest Passage.
 The graves, on a remote windswept beach, were discovered in 1851 by the crew of British and American vessels searching for signs of Franklin’s lost expedition.

 Radstock Bay is a popular research location for observing polar bears, which are often seen here in summer.
 An impressive Thule archaeological site provides insight into how these pre-Inuit people lived in the Far North.

 The eastern end of Lancaster Sound affords numerous hiking opportunities on Devon Island.
 We’ll anchor at Croker Bay, where we’ll Zodiac cruise along the face of an active glacier.
 We’ll try to keep a safe distance, but still hope to get close enough to appreciate the splendor of calving ice.
 Walrus frequent the waters here, so be sure to have your camera handy.
 A hike to a nearby archaeological site is another possible excursion.
 At Dundas Harbour, trek along a beach to a former Royal Canadian Mounted Police outpost.
 Encounters with muskoxen are possible here.